 Faculty of Economics

 The faculty of Economics aims to assist students to be able understand the decisions of businesses, consumers, current economic issues and precisely how the economic system operates.
 Economic activity is continually affected by the complex interconnection and interaction of production,distribution,and consumption.
-Studying economics from a variety of perspectives allows an individual to gain a clear understanding of working models that may be re-applied as an incomparably powerful tool for understanding society.The curriculum of the Faculty of Economics uses a framework based on the theory,history,and policy of economics.
+Studying economics from a variety of perspectives allows an individual to gain a clear understanding of working models that may be re-applied as an incomparably powerful tool for understanding society.The curriculum of the Faculty of Economics uses a framework based on the theory,history,and policy of economics and business administration.

 More than 60 courses are offered,covering a broad range of subjects related to the basic -framework.The courses include Global Economy, Business and Management studies,accounting,and Economic Policy and a large range of specialized classes to cater to the needs and requirements of individual students.In addition,Students are enrolled in seminars that extend through out their entire four years at the university.Seminars are taught by members of staff who are actively engaged in research in a variety of fields,consequently a diverse range of themes are covered in these classes.